 The promise of ATS systems is alluring:

-Apply the principles of technology search to the complicated hiring process, allowing recruiters and hiring managers to have access to a search system like the one that exists online with Google, Bing, Yahoo, and other search engines.
+ATS systems give recruiters and hiring managers access to a search system much like those that exist with Google, Bing, and other search engines.

 Type in what you want and voilà!
 The perfect candidate appears.